-Angi, aka Angie’s List, is an online directory that connects consumers to local home service providers, from contractors and landscapers to home cleaners.
-With over 6 million monthly visitors, Angi can be an effective way to increase your business’ online visibility, generate leads, and land more clients.
-But whether it’s right for your business depends on a number of factors, from your location and industry to your budget, profit margin, and close rate.
+Angi (aka Angie’s List) is an online directory connecting consumers with local home service providers, from contractors to home cleaners.
+With nearly 7 million monthly visitors, Angi can effectively increase your service business’ online visibility, generate leads, and land more clients.
+Learn more about whether this platform is right for your business, including how much it costs and which alternatives might be a better fit for your needs.

 How Angi Works for Consumers & Businesses

-On the consumer side of how Angi works, people go online to Angi.com to find a qualified, top-rated service provider in their area.
-Individuals can use the platform to find local business services for free.
+On the consumer side of how Angi (formerly Angie’s List) works.
+Individuals can register for free and use the platform to find local business services.
 However, they can also upgrade by paying for a premium plan to access features like complaint resolution and exclusive member-only deals.

-For businesses, the cost to use Angi can vary from free to hundreds of dollars per month.
+For businesses and contractors, how much Angi will cost can vary from free to hundreds of dollars per month.
 While it’s technically free to create a company profile, those serious about generating leads typically advertise at a cost starting at $300 per month.
-Granted, pricing is on a custom basis and may change based on industry, location, and demand for the type of services you provide.
+Granted, pricing is custom-based and may change depending on industry, location, and demand for the type of services you provide.

-For example, let’s say you pay $300 per month to advertise on Angi.
+For example, suppose you pay $300 per month to advertise on Angi.
 In return, Angi sends you about 20 leads per month.
-Of these leads, you manage to close 20%, or four leads per month.
+Of these leads, you close 20%, or four Angi leads per month.
 If your profit margin for each job is $400, then you’ve earned an additional $1,600 per month (or $1,300 after subtracting your advertising cost) from Angi, at a cost per lead of $75.

-The difficult part of starting out with Angi is that you won’t know how many leads it will generate, nor the lead quality.
-This is a frustrating aspect to the platform, but many businesses that are struggling to generate leads and land new clients often find advertising on Angi to be a worthwhile investment.
-If you’re OK with a little uncertainty and can experiment to optimize its features for your business, it could bring many new clients to your door and increase brand awareness for your company locally.
+The difficult part of starting with Angi is that you won’t know how many leads it will generate, nor the lead quality.
+This is a frustrating aspect of the platform, but many businesses struggling to generate leads and land new clients often find advertising on Angi to be a worthwhile investment.
+If you’re OK with a little uncertainty and can experiment to optimize its features for your business, Angi could bring many new clients to your door and increase brand awareness for your company locally.

 Of course, Angi isn’t the only platform available that connects consumers to local businesses.
-A number of Angi competitors offer local businesses a very similar—if not identical—opportunity to connect with local consumers seeking their services.
-From HomeAdvisor and Thumbtack to Yelp and Google My Business, it’s worth getting to know your options so that you can best leverage any or all of these platforms to help grow your business.
+There are Angi alternatives offering similar (and sometimes identical) opportunities for businesses to connect with local consumers seeking their services.
+From HomeAdvisor and Thumbtack to Yelp and Google My Business, it’s worth getting to know which sites can benefit your business the most.

 Here are the top alternatives to Angi for business lead generation and conversion:

-While you don’t necessarily need to create a profile and build a presence on every relevant business directory, it is advisable to list on multiple platforms.
+While you don’t necessarily need to create a profile on every relevant business directory, it is advisable to list on multiple platforms.
 This gives your business more visibility online, enabling you to be more easily discovered by consumers, no matter which platform they use.
-For more insights, check out the complete list of the best online directories for small businesses.
+For more insights, learn what local SEO citations are and how to build them.

 Frequently Asked Questions (FAQs)

-Before 2016, consumers paid a fee to access Angie’s List to find home service pros, but then the platform adopted a freemium business model (one with both a limited free and an upgraded premium version), where both consumers and businesses pay.
-While both consumers and businesses can use the platform for free, Angi also makes money from advertising placed by member businesses and from annual paid memberships that give consumers perks like member-only discounts.
+Angi employs a freemium business model (one with both a limited free and an upgraded premium version) where both consumers and businesses pay.
+While both consumers and contractors can use the platform for free, Angi makes money from advertising placed by member contractors, and from annual paid memberships that give consumers perks like member-only discounts.

 Which is better for local businesses, Angi or Yelp?

-Yelp and Angi are both top online business directories geared toward helping people discover local businesses.
-However, each platform serves a slightly different audience and use case.
-For example, Yelp is largely for finding local businesses like restaurants, bars, event venues, and salons, whereas Angi is specifically geared toward home services, such as electricians, landscapers, or pool installation.
+Yelp and Angi are both online business directories that help people discover local businesses.
+However, each serves a slightly different audience and use case.
+Yelp is largely for finding local businesses like restaurants, bars, event venues, and salons, whereas Angi is specifically geared toward home services such as electricians, landscapers, or pool installation.
 Learn more about Yelp for business.

-Angi, or Angie’s List, can be an effective marketing tool for home service providers—particularly those with new businesses looking for effective local advertising ideas, those seeking to enter new markets, or those struggling to get online visibility in Google search.
-Angi’s platform does the heavy lifting for your business, working as a sales team member whose job it is to attract qualified leads and send them your way so that you can turn leads into customers and grow your business.
+Angi (formerly Angie’s List) can be an effective marketing tool for home service providers—particularly those with new businesses looking for effective local advertising ideas, those seeking to enter new markets, or those struggling to get online visibility in Google search.
+Angi does the heavy lifting for your business, working as a de facto sales representative to attract qualified leads and send them your way so you can turn them into customers and grow your business.